 If you’re biking the trail on a hot summer day and you’re looking to cool off, you absolutely have to visit South Haven’s South Beach, one of the best Lake Michigan beaches.
 It offers great views of South Haven Light.
 Also, there are picnic areas, volleyball nets, and a skate park.

-Additionally, South Haven hosts the National Blueberry Festival every August, so that might be a great time to visit the area and explore the Kal-Haven Trail.
+Additionally, South Haven hosts the National Blueberry Festival every August, so that might be a great time to visit the area and explore the trail.

 Van Buren Trail State Park